vitobotta/hetzner-k3s/README.md

 **Important**: if you are increasing the size of a node pool created prior to v0.5.7, please see [this thread](https://github.com/vitobotta/hetzner-k3s/issues/80).

 ### Scaling down a node pool

 To make a node pool smaller:

 - decrease the instance count for the node pool in the configuration file so that those extra nodes are not recreated in the future
 - delete the nodes from Kubernetes (`kubectl delete node <name>`)
-- delete the instances from the cloud console (make sure you delete the correct ones :p)
+- delete the instances from the cloud console if the Cloud Controller Manager doesn't delete it automatically (make sure you delete the correct ones 🤭)

 In a future release I will add some automation for the cleanup.

 ### Replacing a problematic node

 - delete the node from Kubernetes (`kubectl delete node <name>`)
 - delete the correct instance from the cloud console
-- re-run the create script.
+- re-run the `create` command.
 This will re-create the missing node and have it join to the cluster

 ### Converting a non-HA cluster to HA

 It's easy to convert a non-HA with a single master cluster to HA with multiple masters.
-Just change the masters instance count and re-run the create command.
+Just change the masters instance count and re-run the `create` command.
 This will create a load balancer for the API server and update the kubeconfig so that all the API requests go through the load balancer.

 ___
 ## Upgrading to a new version of k3s